-After the World Premiere at the Portland Film Festival, the film has screened in Barcelona, Los Angeles, Phoenix, UC Berkeley, Vancouver, Canada, and Milan, Italy, among other places.
+After the World Premiere at the Portland Film Festival, the film has screened in at the Wild & Scenic Film Festival, at Planet in Focus in Toronto, as well as at film festivals in Europe, South America, and Asia.
+It’s now screened in more countries than it was filmed in, in fact!
 Here are the details on all past and upcoming screenings.

 I’m very excited to announce that Daryl Hannah has agreed to narrate the film!
 She was my first pick, since she’s well known for her environmental advocacy and her activism specifically on urban farming.
 I couldn’t be more thrilled that she said yes and Emily and I are busily writing the narration for the recording session next month.

 Happy Spring Planting to all!